janhzo/mpbot/README.md

 AI-powered multi-agent system for **tender analysis, ranking and prioritization** across any industry.
 **Medical supplies** are used as the proof-of-concept demo.

+Anothe one proof-of-concept is insert a digital office ia operator's work together looking for niches and opportunities.

 > 💡 Built with [uAgents](https://github.com/fetchai/uAgents) for autonomous collaboration and real-time decision-making.

 ---